BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/pf.md

 ### Doctor ickus

 Only thing you have to do on this fight is using dispel on the slime injection.
-I would suggest using Ashen Hallow on the last platform to skip the bomb completly and instead killing the boss if your group is somewhat coordinated, if not you can use whenever your group does not have a lot of damage.
-Using Turn Evil on the purple ozee will save you a ton of time since you can ignore killing it completly and keep it CC'd for the rest of the fight.
+I would suggest using Ashen Hallow on the last platform to skip the bomb completely and instead killing the boss if your group is somewhat coordinated, if not you can use whenever your group does not have a lot of damage.
+Using Turn Evil on the purple ozee will save you a ton of time since you can ignore killing it completely and keep it CC'd for the rest of the fight.

 <a>
     <img src="/assets/img/dungeons/domina.png" class="dungeon_boss"/>